gopheracademy/gopheracademy-web/content/advent-2014/go-probably.md

 These algorithms can be slower than exact answers for small data sets.)

-I also like this package because it was one of the first I contributed to on GitHub, and also my first commit-bit on somebody else's repository.
+I also like this package because it was one of the first I contributed to on GitHub, and my first commit-bit on somebody else's repository.

 Let's look at how the types in this package would handle the above problems.